sib-swiss/containers-introduction-training/docs/course_material/managing_docker.md

         503:20
         ```

-        The `uid` 503 was nameless in the docker container.
+        The `uid` 503 was nameless in the Docker container.
 However the group 20 already existed in the ubuntu container, and was named `dialout`.

         **Running `ubuntu-figlet` interactively without taking over `uid` and `gid`:**